Ochwada/ochwada/README.md

 ## Hi there 👋

-Passionate about Geoinformatics, Technology, and Project Management, I blend technical expertise with strategic insight.
+Passionate about Geoinformatics and  Technology, I blend technical expertise with strategic insight.
 Known for problem-solving and teamwork, I bring experience in GIS & Remote Sensing Analytics, Project Management, Web Development and Sales.
-My expertise includes GIS and Remote Sensing, Data Analytics, Project Management, Web Development, and Sales to drive impactful, innovative solutions in every project.
+I drive impactful, innovative solutions in every project.
 Eager to learn and share knowledge with my teams.
+[More Info about Me]([(https://linda-ochwada.netlify.app/])

 <!--Check out my portfolio <a href="https://ochwada.github.io" target="_blank">Ochwada.linda</a>.